 Hence, Paul is viewed to instruct us no longer to teach Jesus' teachings while Jesus was in the flesh, i.e., from His earthly ministry (2 Cor.
 5:16).
 But Jesus commanded to the contrary that we do so in Matthew 28:20.
 Hence, 2 Cor.
 5:16 contradicts Matt.
 28:20 as Paulinists construe 2 Cor.
 5:16.

 Paul Says Elders Are Entitled To Pay for 'Preaching & Teaching,' But Jesus Says No

 In 1 Tim.
 5:17, Paul wrote: "The elders who direct the affairs of the church well are worthy of double honor, especially those whose work is preaching and teaching."
-Then Paul uses a verse about not muzzling an ox in an odd extension to imply churchgoers have a duty to pay the elders for their service.
+Then Paul uses a verse from the Law of Moses about not muzzling an ox in an odd extension to imply churchgoers have a duty to pay the elders for their service.
 (1 Tim.
 5:18.)
 Elsewhere, Paul says:

 14 In the same way, the Lord has commanded that those who preach the gospel should receive their living from the gospel.
 (1 Cor.
 9:14 NIV.)